Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

-Sub-Neptunes' intrinsic flux is usually negligible compared to stellar bolometric flux.
-Compared to giant planets, sub-Neptunes have cooler interiors due to their smaller energy reservoirs and relatively fast cooling rates, which are facilitated by their lower gravity.
-This combination of low RCB temperature and rapid cooling leads to a deeper RCB location (at a higher pressure), making the location of the RCB important in the radius calculation.
-Our numerical model estimates the RCB location by finding the joint point in pressure space between the adiabatic temperature profile of the H/He envelope and the radiative atmospheric profile.
 The RCB pressure of a sub-Neptune undergoes significant changes over time, ranging from around $\sim$ 10 bar in its early stages to 10 kbar in ages exceeding a few Gyrs.
 As a sub-Neptune ages, its internal temperature decreases, resulting in a reduction of its intrinsic luminosity.
 Consequently, the disparity between the intense flux emitted by the host star and the diminishing intrinsic flux of the planet widens, causing the RCB to extend deeper into the planet.
 In Figure \ref{evolution}, we show the locations of the RCBs on the T-P profiles of a sub-Neptune in cross shapes (bottom), and the thermal contraction of the interior in solid curves (top left).

 Remarkably, our analysis shows that the radiative atmosphere can constitute a significant portion of the optical radius of low-mass sub-Neptunes due to their weakened gravitational pull, resulting in a decrease in gravity with altitude and consequent increase in scale height outward.
 This leads to a large planetary radius (top left panel of Figure \ref{evolution}) and low density, which we term the variable gravity effect.
 In TFM24 we found this effect to be pivotal for modeling sub-Neptune population studies.
 Our planetary radius is defined at a pressure level of 20 mbar, typically associated with optical transits of sub-Neptunes.
 Another significant pressure level for radius assessment occurs at 1 nbar, where the atmosphere becomes optically thick to EUV photons \citep{RMC09}.
 The radius at 1 nbar determines the amount of high-energy photons a planet receives and thereby influences the intensity of the post-boil-off XUV-driven escape.
 Moreover, the nbar pressure levels characterize the transit radius for a hazy atmosphere, which is essential for explaining very low-density sub-Neptunes \citep{Gao20}.